mercurius-js/mercurius/docs/api/options.md

   - `notSupportedError?: string`: An error message to return when a query matches `isPersistedQuery`, but returns no valid hash from `getHash`.
 Defaults to `Bad Request`.
 - `allowBatchedQueries`: Boolean.
 Flag to control whether to allow batched queries.
 When `true`, the server supports recieving an array of queries and returns an array of results.

+- `compilerOptions`: Object.
+Configurable options for the graphql-jit compiler.
+For more details check https://github.com/zalando-incubator/graphql-jit

 #### queryDepth example

 ```